ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-apis.md

 ## Prerequisites
 {: #ibm-hlfsupport-v2-apis-prereq}

-The APIs target your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console to authenticate calls and communicate with your nodes.
-Therefore you must deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console before you can start using the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console APIs.
+The APIs target your Fabric Operations Console to authenticate calls and communicate with your nodes.
+Therefore you must deploy the Fabric Operations Console before you can start using the Fabric Operations Console APIs.
 If you have not yet deployed the console on your cluster, see [Getting started with {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0](/docs/hlf-support?topic=hlf-support-get-started-console-ocp).

 To use the APIs, you will need to gather the following information: